ssa-academy/frontend-developer-assessment/README.md

 <br>

 This assessment is designed to test an examinee’s knowledge of Front-end Development and its implementations on VueJs framework.
-It is divided into 3 levels, with each feature having to be accomplished consecutively.

 **Assessment Point System**: The assessment total is 27 points.
 Passing grade is 13.
 See breakdown below for more detail.